Mighty Max (toyline): Large-size playsets

-Heroes & Villains
+Heroes and villains

 A total of six figure sets were released, each including Max, Norman, Virgil and various villains and monsters.
 The first three were simply repaints of pre-existing figures that came with recent Doom Zones and Horror Heads as well as from a few of the bigger playsets.
 The second three, however, were all-new figures done in the style of the cartoon.